bhargavamin/iam-access-multi-account-architecture/README.md

 # Manage IAM Access for a Multi-Account Architecture

-There are two repositories to manage IAM access.
+There are two repositories to manage IAM access:

  1. To manage IAM users, groups and roles in Jump Account aka Identity Account in AWS terms
  2. A common repo which will be used to manage cross-accounts IAM roles in each sub-account

 I would suggest to create separate repos for the same to avoid unneccesary triggers after every merge to a branch on CodePipeline